Book cover

 In today’s world, software powers virtually everything.
 Organizations of all types and sizes, including businesses and governmental entities, depend on software systems to deliver their services effectively.
 Governments often interact with citizens through software applications.
 Many businesses sell a wide range of products directly to consumers via e-commerce platforms.
 Software is also embedded in physical products, including cars, airplanes, satellites, and robots.
 Furthermore, software is transforming traditional industries such as telecommunications, transportation in large urban centers, and advertising.

-Given the vital role software plays in our society, it’s not surprising that a field of computer science exists dedicated to proposing solutions for the construction of software systems, particularly large and complex ones.
+Given the vital role software plays in our society, it’s not surprising that a field of computer science has emerged to develop systematic approaches for constructing software systems, particularly large and complex projects.
 This field is known as software engineering.

 Software engineering focuses on systematic, disciplined, and quantifiable approaches to developing, operating, maintaining, and evolving software systems.
 As mentioned, this field is central to computer science and involves applying engineering principles to software construction.